 Maintenance dredging not to exceed the dredging limits for an area as previously authorized by the department.
 [Eff and comp ]

-§13-5-22 Identified land uses in the protective subzone. (a) If a proposed use in the protective subzone is not presented below, an applicant may [request a temporary variance,] petition the land use
+§13-5-22 Identified land uses in the protective subzone. (a) If a proposed use in the protective subzone is not presented below, an applicant may request a temporary variance, [request a temporary variance,] petition the land use

 commission for a land use district boundary change [,] or initiate an administrative rule amendment to have the proposed use added to the identified land uses.